-Though it may not seem like it the garbage disposal may be the cause of your clogged dishwasher, especially if it is a new one.
-When a garbage disposal is installed it has a knock plug.
-This is a little piece that sits the port where the hose connects.
-If this knock plug isn’t removed after installation then your dishwasher won’t drain.
-No worries though because this is a very simple fix!
+Though it may not seem like it, the garbage disposal may be the cause of your clogged dishwasher, especially if it is a new one.
+When a garbage disposal is installed, it has a knock plug.
+This little piece sits at the port where the hose connects.
+If this knock plug isn’t removed after installation, your dishwasher won’t drain.
+No worries, though, because this is a straightforward fix!
 Grad some pliers, remove the hose, pull the plug, re-attach the hose, and you’re done!

-Though you may not know it your dishwasher has a filter basket.
-This is within the drain of your dishwasher and it prevents large food scraps and other items from getting into your pipes, though this filter can get clogged.
-Its generally recommended to routinely clean your filter to help prevent this.
+Though you may not know it, your dishwasher has a filter basket.
+It is within the drain of your dishwasher, preventing large food scraps and other items from getting into your pipes, though this filter can get clogged.
+It’s generally recommended to clean your filter to help prevent this routinely.
 Once you have removed the filter from your dishwasher, throw out any items within it and then soak it in vinegar.
-Then rinse it off with some hot water and your filter basket should be flowing like new.
+Then rinse it off with hot water, and your filter basket should flow like new.

 Clogged Drain Hose

-Another potential cause for your dishwasher clog may be a clog further down the sewer line.
-Some ways to detect this is that if you have more than one clogged drain or if you hear water gurgling back up into the sink.
+Another potential cause of a dishwasher clog is a blockage in the drain itself.
+Some ways to detect this are if you have more than one clogged drain or hear water gurgling back up into the sink.
 Debris, such as food particles, grease, or soap scum, can accumulate over time and obstruct the pipe from your dishwasher.

 Broken Sewer Line

-When you have a clogged dishwasher you may not be thinking about how your sewer line is effecting it but if you have multiple drains clogged this may be the issues.
-Sewer lines can fail for a multitude of reasons such as shifting ground or tree roots breaking into them.
-Damaged lines can cause water to back into the dishwasher, resulting in unpleasant odors and slow draining. if you suspect a broken sewer line its best to call an expert for an assessment
+When you have a clogged dishwasher, you may not be thinking about how your sewer line affects it, but if you have multiple clogged drains, this may be the issue.
+Sewer lines can fail for many reasons, such as shifting ground or tree roots breaking into them.
+Damaged lines can cause water to back into the dishwasher, resulting in unpleasant odors and slow draining. if you suspect a broken sewer line, its best to call an expert in residential drain services for an assessment.